On local equivalence of star-products on Poisson manifolds: Introduction

-Within quantization process we are interested in these star-products which are locally equivalent with a Moyal star-product.
+The star-products in $\mathcal{S}_q(\mathcal{O},\varphi)$ can be used to perform nonequivalent quantizations of a classical Hamiltonian system.
+For this reason the knowledge of morphisms relating the star-products in $\mathcal{S}_q(\mathcal{O},\varphi)$ with the Moyal product can help in establishing the relations between received nonequivalent quantizations.
+Moreover, the fact that these star-products are equivalent with the Moyal product is useful when constructing particular realizations of quantizations.
 This is because we know how to perform quantization by means of the Moyal product.
-Especially, we know how to construct an operator representation in the Hilbert space.
-Thus, if for a quantum canonical coordinate system the star-product is equivalent with a Moyal product then the problem can be reduced to the Moyal case \cite{Blaszak:2012, Blaszak:2013}.
+Especially, we know how to construct an operator representation in the Hilbert space of a quantized classical system.
+Thus, if for a quantum canonical coordinate system the star-product is equivalent with a Moyal product then the problem can be reduced to the Moyal case \cite{Blaszak:2012,Blaszak:2013,Blaszak:2013b}.
 For this reason we need a form of an equivalence morphism $S$, which gives the equivalence with the Moyal product.
 In this paper we show that every star-product on a general Poisson manifold, written in quantum canonical coordinate system on $\mathcal{O}\subset M$, is locally (globally in particular) equivalent with the Moyal product in these coordinates.
 Moreover, we present a systematic construction of the corresponding equivalence morphism $S$, order by order in $\hbar$ (\secref{sec:1}).
-In particular, we derive the form of the morphism $S$ for a canonical star-product on a phase space over a flat configuration space, to the fourth order in $\hbar$.
-Further on, we consider a star-product on a general symplectic manifold endowed with a symplectic connection and construct the corresponding morphism $S$ to the second order in $\hbar$ (\secref{sec:3}).
+In particular, we derive the form of the morphism $S$ (to the fourth order in $\hbar$) for a class of star-products on a phase space in the form of a cotangent bundle $T^*\mathcal{Q}$ to some manifold $\mathcal{Q}$ (configuration space), where the star-products are generated by flat connections on $\mathcal{Q}$.
+It should be noted, that in this case the \nbr{\hbar}expansion of $S$ has only finite number of terms which will give non-zero contribution when acting on functions polynomial in momenta.
+For instance, to calculate the action of $S$ on functions at most cubic in momenta we only need $S$ to the second order in $\hbar$, and for functions at most of fifth order in momenta the expansion of $S$ to the fourth order in $\hbar$ is required.
+Further on, we consider a class of star-products on a general symplectic manifold, generated by symplectic connections, and construct the corresponding morphism $S$ to the second order in $\hbar$ (\secref{sec:3}).